 Although the main concern of this paper is the hypothesized existence of a spatial correlation bias, Schildgen et al. (2018) also discussed other potential issues in the analysis of Herman et al. (2013).
-Their assessment and attribution of "spurious" to a specific site result in Herman et al. (2013) was based on a mixture of criteria, so the meaning varies from site to site.
-The classification from their assessment includes: (1) data errors through inclusion of inappropriate data; (2) model 1250 errors, for example interpreting settings that have 2-D kinematics with GLIDE's spatially-variable, 1-D exhumation model; (3) localized valley incision, rather than regionally constant erosion; and (4) inappropriate spatial averaging.
+Their assessment and attribution of "spurious" to a specific site result in Herman et al. (2013) were based on a mixture of criteria, so the meaning varies from site to site.
+The classification from their assessment includes the following: (1) data errors through inclusion of inappropriate data; (2) model errors, for example interpreting settings that have 2D kinematics with GLIDE's spatially variable, 1D exhumation model; (3) localized valley incision, rather than regionally constant erosion; and (4) inappropriate spatial averaging.
 The last is the main topic of this paper.
 The first, data errors, are certainly present in the Herman et al. (2013) study.
-With nearly 18,000 data, some are undoubtedly not simple cooling ages.
-The issue is how many, how to identify them, and most importantly, what impact would their removal have on the Herman et al. (2013) result.
-The first two issues are challenging, often subjective; the 1255 last is a straightforward test, requiring the removal of questionable data and rerunning the inversion.
+With nearly 18 000 data, some are undoubtedly not simple cooling ages.
+The issue is how many, how to identify them and, most importantly, what impact their removal would have on the Herman et al. (2013) result.
+The first two issues are challenging, often subjective; the last is a straightforward test, requiring the removal of questionable data and rerunning the inversion.
 However, Schildgen et al. (2018) did no testing for the importance of data errors.
-They hypothesized many potential problems, but tested none of them, so even if data errors are real, we have no sense of how they impacted the inversion results.
+They hypothesized many potential problems but tested none of them, so even if data errors are real, we have no sense of how they impacted the inversion results.
 Lacking any evidence that they are significant to the GLIDE results, we will not address these in this paper.
 Model errors due to complex kinematics, exhumation or cooling paths are also suggested to be a source of error, but as with the data errors, no tests of this hypothesis were constructed by Schildgen et al. (2018).
-To test this would require comparing 2- or 3-D thermokinematic models to the

-- exhumation or cooling paths are also suggested to be a source of error, but as with the data errors, no tests of this hypothesis were constructed by Schildgen et al. (2018).
-To test this would require comparing 2- or 3-D thermokinematic models to the spatially-variable 1-D model of GLIDE for individual sites.
-Results from such tests are difficult to intuit given that the thermal model in GLIDE is not simply 1-D, but includes 3-D topography effects through an analytical formulation and 2-D variation in vertical velocity, advection and diffusion.
+To test this would require comparing 2D or 3D thermokinematic models to the spatially variable 1D model of GLIDE for individual sites.
+Results from such tests are difficult to intuit given that the thermal model in GLIDE is not simply 1D but includes 3D topography effects through an analytical formulation and 2D variation in vertical velocity, advection and diffusion.
 Missing are only horizontal components of advection and diffusion, and these are typically small compared to the former.
 Until these tests have been completed, the importance of model errors remains speculative.
-The models presented above suggest that there is no important impact of spatial gradients (Figure 11) or age - offsets (Figures 4 to 10) on GLIDE results, at least not independent of the question of data resolution.
+The models presented above suggest that there is no important impact of spatial gradients (Fig. 11) or age offsets (Figs. 4 to 10) on GLIDE results, at least not independent of the question of data resolution.